xi/flekky/README.md

 site
 ----

-The site object stores all data that applies to the whole project:
+The site object stores all data that applies to the whole project.
+This also includes any metadata from `index.md`.

+-   `title`: Title of the website.

 -   `time`: Current time.
 This can be used to display the time of the last build.